 This program does not require any excessive amount of walking or fitness activities, unless if the student decides to participate in optional activities, such as a hiking, for example.

 BIS 480 or JSIS 396 (5 credits)

 This course explores the richnee.g. including descriptions that reflect emotions as well as experiences and tell stories with a specific purpose)

 - Auto-ethnography Paper – At the end of the program, students will turn-in a 5-6 page double-spaced paper discussing the study abroad experiences in a broad context, connecting it to the framework, theories and hypothesis from the course readings.
 This paper should consider the student’s personal experiences with cultural conditioning, issues of power, and advantages and disadvantages.
 The final paper should adhere to principals of auto-ethnography.

 Tasha Buttler, Department of IAS, Program Director

 Tasha is a lecturer in Interdisciplinary Arts and Sciences at UW Bothell where she teaches classes on academic writing, research writing, and discovery core courses.
 Tasha has lived in Brazil for three years working with curriculum development for an international school in Campinas, São Paulo.
 Tasha holds a Ph.D. in English from UW Seattle and has been working for UW since 2003.
-She conducted a study abroad program to Brazil in 2012.
+She conducted a study abroad program to Brazil in 2012 and 2017

 Eduardo Viana da Salva, Department of Spanish and Portuguese Studies, Program Co-Director